tiriscef/sosciencity/human-readable-wiki-pages/introduction.md

 To progress in Sosciencity you'll need to built a city with happy huwans living in there.
 The huwan society is split into 8 castes, all with their own lifestyle and needs.
 While you progress throughout the mod, you will integrate them all into your city one after another.

 In Sosciencity you'll need your huwans to help with your research.
 You might already have noticed that you need [item=sketchbook] to produce the first science pack.
-You can [recipe=brainstorm] a bit and come up with your own for now, but to automate them you'll need to unlock the [tech=ember-caste].
+You can [recipe=brainstorm] a bit and come up with your own for now, but to automate them you'll need to unlock the [technology=ember-caste].

 ##Your First Settlement